THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ---
 permalink: /
-title: "Greetings and welcome to my homepage"
+title: "Greetings and Welcome to My Homepage"
 excerpt: "About me"
 author_profile: true
 redirect_from: